JHaoGao/JHaoGao.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidate in Computational Mechanics and AI for Materials
+role: PhD student with background in Civil Engineering and Construction Managmenet

 # Organizations/Affiliations to display in Biography blox
 organizations: